mesonbuild/meson/docs/markdown/Reference-manual.md

   `sizeof`, `has_type`, `has_function`, `has_member`, `has_members`,
   `has_header_symbol`.

+**Note:** These compiler checks do not use compiler arguments added with `add_*_arguments()`, via `-Dlang_args` on the command-line, or through `CFLAGS`/`LDFLAGS`, etc in the environment.
+Hence, you can trust that the tests will be fully self-contained, and won't fail because of custom flags added by other parts of the build file or by users.

 Note that if you have a single prefix with all your dependencies, you might find it easier to append to the environment variables `C_INCLUDE_PATH` with GCC/Clang and `INCLUDE` with MSVC to expand the